Bofferbrauer/Homepage/README.md

 # Homepage
- My homepage with CV and Portfolio
+ My homepage with Resume/CV and Portfolio, made with Vanilla JS.
+Still under construction.